Prescribed Fire

 The DNR Wildlife Resources Division’s Private Lands Program and related initiatives help private landowners in Georgia meet wildlife habitat and management objectives, including through the use of prescribed fire.

-Georgia Wildlife Resources Division and Georgia Forestry Commission have created the Forest Protection and Habitat Partnership to assist landowners in targeted landscapes in implementing prescribed fire on their properties.
+The Georgia Wildlife Resources Division and the Georgia Forestry Commission have created the Georgia Prescribed Fire Liability Summary to educate landowners about liability when conducting prescribed fire on their properties.